lbl-srg/obc/specification/source/draftTaggingConcept.rst

 *. deadline (e.g. "Nov_2019")
 *.

-**Level: Plants**-------------------------------------
+**Level10: Plants**-------------------------------------

-Definition: A plant is such a representation of the physical system controlled by a CDL sequence which is relevant for CDL.
-The plant is represented by InterfaceBlocks.
+Definition: A plant is such a representation of the physical system (AHU: Coils, Fans, Dampers, VAV: Fans, [Coils]) controlled by a CDL sequence which is relevant for CDL.
+The plant is represented by InterfaceBlocks (Level11).

+Contains sub-elements:
-Interface blocks [this needs further thinking]:
+Level11: Interface blocks [this needs further thinking]:

-*.
-Are blocks that are able to receive sensor output from the plant sensors and convert [and if needed average] the plant signals into CDL format, so that the values can be passed on to the CDL control system.
+Definition: Interface blocks are blocks that are able to receive sensor output from the plant sensors and convert [and if needed average] the plant signals into CDL format, so that the values can be passed on to the CDL control system.
 In the first version of CDL we should have placeholders for input/output format translation required to convert the values into CDL format.
 *. e.g. outdoor air temperature is an average over 3 temperature sensor outputs.
 InterfaceBlock can receive the three inputs, convert to CDL type, average, and output a CDL type averaged temperature, which is an input to a number of CDL sequences.

+Level10: Plants

 Mandatory tags
 *. equipment (e.g. "AHU", "VAV", "Lighting", "Facade", "Fire Safety", "Water")